oldlaptop/tkrunner/README.md

 	-	Command lines that appear to be valid URLs are passed to **openurl**.

-	-	Command lines that begin with a shortcut name and a colon, for example, 'wp:Main Page' are evaluated in the
+	-	Command lines that are valid shortcut specifications are evaluated in the **::trun::shortcuts** namespace, after replacing the colon with a space and concatenating all but the first element in the Tcl list thus produced.
-		**::trun::shortcuts**
-		namespace after replacing the colon with a space.

 	-	All other command lines are treated as exec(n)